Frequently Asked Questions

 Can I live permanently in my lodge?

-You may only use your lodge as a holiday home and you must have a permanent address elsewhere in the UK, or Europe, where you will be registered, and where we will send correspondence.
-Unlike many parks, Bulmer Farm Lodges has an all year round licence which means that you may use your holiday lodge whenever you like.
+You may only use your lodge as a holiday home and you must have a permanent address elsewhere in the UK, or Europe, where you will be registered.
+You can have your post delivered to the site.
+Unlike many parks, Bulmer Farm Lodges has an all year round licence and there are no restrictions on the length of your stay.
+This means that you may use your holiday lodge whenever you like.

 What other costs are there?